Chapter 19. INFORMATION_SCHEMA Tables

 Nobody needs to learn a new statement syntax.
 Because they

-already know how SELECT works,
+already know how SELECT

 they only need to learn the object names.